Cog-Creators/Red-DiscordBot/docs/update_red.rst

     If you're using PostgreSQL data backend, replace ``Red-DiscordBot`` in the second command with ``Red-DiscordBot[postgres]``

+4. Start your bot.

 Linux & Mac
 -----------

-If you have Red 3.2.0 or newer, all you have to do to upgrade Red is running 2 commands.
+If you have Red 3.2.0 or newer, you can upgrade by following these 4 easy steps:

+1. Shut your bot down.

-1. Activate your virtual environment.
+2. Activate your virtual environment.

     If you used ``venv`` for your virtual environment, use: